-AlG Life is committed to high standards of business conduct and the policies and guidelines in place define the way in which AlG Life wants to do business and the standards of conduct required.
-Where AlG Life entrusts a third party with undertaking core business activities on its behalf, AlG Life retains responsibility for such activities and requires that they be carried out in line with AlG Life's standards.
+AIG Life is committed to high standards of business conduct and the policies and guidelines in place define the way in which AIG Life wants to do business and the standards of conduct required.
+Where AIG Life entrusts a third party with undertaking core business activities on its behalf, AIG Life retains responsibility for such activities and requires that they be carried out in line with AIG Life's standards.

 AIG Life has an Outsourcing Policy in place which provides definitions as to the type of arrangement that would be classified as an Outsourcing arrangement or a Service Provider.
 The Policy also provides guidance regarding the general principles to consider and the approach to due diligence and ongoing monitoring of performance.
+We have a Third Party Risk Management Standard which outlines the process for the necessary due diligence and oversight of key third party relationships.